Giffnock: Transport

 The closest airport is Glasgow Airport, 6.8 mi north-west of Giffnock, followed by Glasgow Prestwick Airport, 27.2 mi.

 Giffnock is serviced by a number of bus routes by various operators.
 The main bus link to the city is the number 38 line operated by First Glasgow, which runs at least every 10 minutes throughout the day.
+There is also a number 4 bus operated by Stagecoach Group offers direct services to Ayr, Kilmarnock and the Buchanan Bus Station.

 Education

 The first evidence of education in Giffnock is of a small private school that operated in the lodge house at the Redhurst Hotel.
 Due to the increased population, the first public school opened in 1902 in the Tower Rooms of Giffnock United Free Church, known now as the Orchardhill Parish Church.

 Giffnock has a number of high schools, including St Ninian's High School, a co-educational Roman Catholic High School which was built in 1984 and is Scotland's top-performing state school.
 St Ninian's was the first state-funded school in Scotland to abandon the Standard Grade examination system in favour of the Higher Still system, using Access 3, Intermediate 1 and Intermediate 2 for pupils in third and fourth year, while maintaining Highers in fifth year and Advanced Highers in sixth year.

 The school roll was 1784 as of September 2011.

 Furthermore, Giffnock has a library and two primary schools: Giffnock Primary School and Braidbar Primary school, non-denominational feeder primary schools for Woodfarm High School.